snl-dakota/dakota/docs/user/usingdakota/studytypes/nonlinearleastsquares.rst

 ``scalar`` (the user specifies one measurement variance per calibration term).
 For field calibration terms, the ``variance_type`` can also be ``diagonal`` or ``matrix``.
 These are explained in more detail in the Reference manual.
+See the :ref:`Keyword Reference <keyword-reference-area>` for more information.
 Additionally, there is sometimes the need to specify configuration variables.
 These are often used in Bayesian calibration analysis.
 These are specified as ``num_config_variables``.
 If the user specifies a positive number of configuration variables, it is expected